 - The businessmen or the self-employed are eligible only after three years of their employment.

-- Furthermore, the self-employed might thus find themselves in a difficult situation for battling the stricter rules and the challenges.
+- Furthermore, the self-employed might thus find themselves in a difficult situation in battling the stricter rules and the challenges.

 - For example, The PIO and OCI may thus not be allowed to buy the plots and commercial properties but those who are classified as NRIs can.
 Certain jobs may thus also be treated differently.